Kolar district

-On 10 September 2007, it was bifurcated to form the new district of Chikballapur.
+On 10 September 2007, it was bifurcated to form the new district of Chikkaballapura district.
 Due to the discovery of the Kolar Gold Fields, the district has become known as the "Golden Land" of India.

-People are citing that still gold is present in Kolar Gold Fields mines abundantly and also exists in Mulbagal, Kolar, Bangarapet, Malur, Srinivasapura taluks of Kolar District.
-However it must have to be confirmed by the state and as well central govt authorities.

 History

 Kolar, formerly known as Kolahala, Kuvalala and Kolala, was called Kolahalapura during the Middle Ages.
 In Kannada, kolahalapura means "violent city" and it was the battlefield for the warring Chalukyas in the north and the Cholas in the south.
 In 1004 AD, the Cholas annexed Kolar until 1116.
 Vishnuvardhana (1108-1142) freed Gangavadi from the Cholas and, to commemorate his victory, built the Chennakesava Temple at Belur.

 Kolaramma and Someshwara are notable temples in Kolar.
-The Kolaramma temple, built in Dravida Vimana style during the secondnd century, is dedicated to Shakti.
+The Kolaramma temple, built in Dravida Vimana style during the second century, is dedicated to Shakti.
 It underwent renovations under Rajendra Chola I in the 10th century and the Vijayanagara kings in the 15th century.
 Someswara Temple is an example of 14th-century Vijayanagara art.

 Kolar's early history was compiled by Fred Goodwill, superintendent of the Wesleyan Tamil mission in Bangalore and the Kolar Gold Fields, and his studies have been published in a number of journals.
 Older than Bangalore, Kolar dates back to the second century.
 The Western Gangas made Kolar their capital, ruling Mysore, Coimbatore, and Salem.
 During the 13th century Bhavanandi composed Nannool, his treatise on Tamil grammar.

 Under the Cholas, King Sridhar kora (ruled 970–985) reportedly built the temple for Renuka and founded the city of Kolaahalapuram.
 Veera Chola, Vikrama Chola and Rajendra Chola I built stone structures with inscriptions at Avani, Mulbagal, Sitti Bettta and elsewhere.
 Chola inscriptions, which document the rule of Adithya Chola I (871-907), Raja Raja Chola I and Rajendra Chola I of Kolar, refer to Kolar as Nikarili Cholamandalam and Jayam Konda Chola Manadalam.
 Inscriptions from Rajendra Chola I also appear on the Kolaramma Temple.
 Many Siva temples were built in Kolar during the reign of the Cholas, including the Someshwarar and Sri Uddhandeshwari Temples at Maarikuppam Village, the Eswaran Temple at Oorugaumpet and the Sivan Temple at Madivala Village.
 Chola rule of Kolar lasted until 1116.
 The inscriptions are neglected, and some have been vandalised.